bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 </table>

-Following is the catagory of each column that is of type object:
+Following is the category of each column that is of type object:

  ![AIML-Portfolio-Likelihood-Accepting-Coupon/images/table1.png at main · bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon](https://github.com/bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/blob/main/images/table1.png)